 - At least one parent confirmation email received

-Applicants to ERL II will be asked to respond to the following essay questions in the application:
+Applicants will be asked to respond to the following essay questions in the application:

 - Why did you choose the particular program/courses for which you have applied?
 How are they related to your current interests and future plans?
 Please be as specific as possible, and make sure your response covers each of the courses you elected.
 (Limit: 500 words)